DCoop25/Splunk-Workshop/README.md

 ### Installing

-Create a free acount and download the free Enterprise Version for the machine you are using.
+Create a free account and download the free Enterprise Version for the machine you are using.
 (Get 64-bit version if using Windows 10)
 * [Splunk Install](https://www.splunk.com/)